 And in Bavaria, where we endure a Catholic Church of the most bitter and toxic sort, should we be surprised that other bitter and toxic ideologies once earned a place at the table?

 Anger Unlaughed At

 In modern Germany, have we developed a healthier perspective on anger?
-Wutbürger, the ever-present threat of a public scolding by strangers, or even ex-President Wulff's voicemail messages, give me pause.
+The ever-present threat of a public scolding by strangers, Wutbürger outrage, or even ex-President Wulff's voicemail messages, give me pause.

 One thing is for sure.
 We have not re-learned how to make fun of fascists yet.

 One of the reasons we don't make fun of fascists very well, is because you can't talk about them openly.
 The government proscribes the manner in which Nazism may be depicted.
 No Nazi symbols in public—though theatre, film, television and books may use such symbols as long as they do not advocate in favour.
 When it comes to National Socialism, the German authorities really do have no sense of humour.

 Still, as the events of the 1930s and 40s fade from living memory, German satirists have begun to experiment.
 The results, so far, are grim.